materials-data-facility/scythe/README.md

 pip install git+https://github.com/materials-data-facility/Scythe.git
 ```

-Each specific parser module has its own set of required libraries.
+Each specific exctractor module has its own set of required libraries.
 Given that some modules have extensive dependencies, we do not install all of them automatically.
 You can install them either module-by-module using the pip "extras" installation (e.g.,
 `pip install "git+https://github.com/materials-data-facility/Scythe.git#egg=scythe[image]"`),
-or install all parsers with
+or install all exctractors with
 `pip install "git+https://github.com/materials-data-facility/Scythe.git#egg=scythe[all]"`.

 ## Development/Contribution